CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ORP.5 Compliance Management (Request Management) .md

 Even if no encryption or signature techniques are used otherwise, the use should be considered to the extent described in this measure.

 In principle, software should only be installed from well-known sources, especially if it has not been delivered on data carriers but has been downloaded from the internet, for example.
-This is especially true for updates or patches that are usually no longer delivered on disk.
+This is especially true for updates or patches that are typically no longer delivered on disk.
 Most manufacturers and distributors offer checksums that allow at least an integrity check of a package.
 The checksums are usually published on the websites of manufacturers or sent by e-mail.
 To verify the integrity of a downloaded program or archive file, the published checksum is then compared to a locally generated checksum by a corresponding program.

 If checksums are offered for a software package, these should be checked before installing the package.

 A verification of authenticity can not be done with checksums.
 Therefore, in many cases, digital signatures are offered for programs or packages.
 In turn, the public keys needed to verify the signature are usually available on the manufacturer's websites or from public-key servers.
 Often the checksums are generated with one of the programs PGP or GnuPG.

-If the check reveals that this is a valid signature of the respective manufacturer, this results in a significantly higher degree of trustworthiness for the package than just the presence of a checksum.
+If the check reveals that it is a valid signature of the respective manufacturer, this results in a significantly higher degree of trustworthiness for the package than just the presence of a checksum.

 Sometimes even the built-in software update mechanisms of the respective operating system or application software do not perform checksum comparisons.
 If possible, however, a checksum check should be performed on each software package before importing.
 Furthermore, not all checksum comparisons can be performed without the involvement of the users, since the checksums, signatures or certificates required for this purpose are not provided by the manufacturers in a uniform manner.
 This often requires manual verification on the manufacturer pages or customization of URLs in the patch and change software.

 If digital signatures are available for a software package, they should always be checked before installing the package.

 A fundamental problem with the use of digital signatures is the verification of the authenticity of the key used itself.
 If the public key carries no signature of a known trustworthy person or organization (such as a trust center), the signatures generated with the corresponding private key offer no real security in that the software package actually comes from the developer, manufacturer or distributor.
-Therefore, if not certified, the public keys should preferably be obtained from a source other than the software package itself, such as a manufacturer's CD-ROM, another mirror server on which the package can also be downloaded, or one Public key server.
+Therefore, if not certified, the public keys should preferably be obtained from a source other than the software package itself, for example from a manufacturer's CD-ROM, from another mirror server on which the package can also be downloaded, or from one Public key server.

 To check checksums and digital signatures, the corresponding programs must be available locally.
 Administrators should be aware of the meaning and validity of checksums and digital signatures.
 In addition, the administrators must have enough time to use the appropriate programs in their daily work and familiarize themselves with the operation.